Cost, payment/non-payment, discounts/grants/awards

 4.5.
 Can I pay in instalments?
 Will I have to pay a surcharge for this?

 4.6.
-What should I do if I change bank accounts?
+What should I do if I change bank account?

 4.7.
 What will happen if I do not pay my registration fees within the deadline?